php-gettext/Gettext/README.md

 Generators
 ----------

-Generators take a Gettext\Entries instance and export the data in any of the following format.
+Generators take a Gettext\Translations instance and export the data in any of the following format.

 * Gettext\Generators\Mo - Generate a Mo file
 * Gettext\Generators\Po - Generate a Po file